AxeWP/wp-graphql-gravity-forms/README.md

 Phase 4:
 - Ability to delete an individual Gravity Forms entry by its ID.
-- Ability to delete multiple Gravity Forms by their IDs.
+- Ability to delete multiple Gravity Forms entries by their IDs.
 - Write tests for phase 4 features.

 Future enhancements: